Course Catalog 2024-2025

 ENG 199 Methods of Literary Study (4 Credits)

-This course teaches the skills that enable us to read literature with understanding and pleasure.
+This course teaches the skills to read literature with understanding and pleasure.
 By studying examples from a variety of periods and places, students learn how poetry, prose fiction and drama work, how to interpret them and how to make use of interpretations by others.
 This course seeks to produce perceptive readers well equipped to take on complex texts.
 This gateway course for prospective English majors is not recommended for students simply seeking a writing intensive course.
 Readings in different sections vary, but all involve active discussion and frequent writing.
-Enrollment limited to 20.
+Enrollment limited to 18.
 WI {L}

 Fall, Spring